CatEricka/WorldEditSelectionManager/README.md

 ## Description

-A bukkit plugin, auto selects any structures as a WorldEdit cuboid selection, fork of WorldEdit Structure Selector, just keep auto select.
+A bukkit plugin, auto selects any structures as a WorldEdit cuboid selection, fork of WorldEdit Structure Selector, remove dependent libraries other than WorldEdit

 WorldEdit Structure Selector: https://github.com/HexoCraft/WorldEditStructureSelector